caffeine-potent/Lock-Screen-with-Foot-Pedal/README.md

 ![img](https://images-na.ssl-images-amazon.com/images/I/41EIABYeteL._SX425_.jpg)

-You can order an FS1-M on Amazon by following this [link](https://www.amazon.com/FS1-M-Single-Switch-Control-Keyboard/dp/B00G5ZRJDA) (The model numbers are different but the `FS` prefix is the only thing matters)
+You can order an FS1-M on Amazon by following this [link](https://www.amazon.com/FS1-M-Single-Switch-Control-Keyboard/dp/B00G5ZRJDA)

+> NOTE: The model numbers of these products are different but seems as thought the only thing that matters for compatibility is the `FS` prefix.(Aside from the obvious requirement that these should come from the same manufacturer)

 Configuring the USB Pedal
 =

-The code written here works on the basis that my keyboard only has `f1`-`f12`.
-I configure the switch to press `f14`.
-A python script listens and reacts to that key press.
+The code written here leverages the fact that my keyboard only has `f1`-`f12` keys.
+This OS supports up to `f24`.
+So I configure the switch to press and imaginary `f14` and write a python script then listens and reacts to that key press.

 Configuration is fairly simple.
 Download the software [here](http://software.pcsensor.com/pc_en.html).

->  I downloaded `FootSwitch V6.7.9.zip`.
-You can get away with selecting any item in the gallery that says footswitch and looks like a foot-switch.

 Refer to the following `.gif`